-A Montessori-inspired Liturgy of the Word followed by discussion, dramatic interpretation, art-making, and song.
-Preschoolers-1st graders meet in the Treehouse Library.
-2nd-5th graders meet upstairs.
-Children rejoin the congregation at the Peace.
+Godly Play, a Montessori-inspired Liturgy of the Word followed by discussion, art-making, and song.
+Preschoolers-2nd graders meet in the upstairs Children’s Chapel to learn and grow as children of God.
+They rejoin the congregation at the Peace.

 We have a thriving young acolyte program.
 Young people are trained in and perform the ceremonial duties associated with our liturgical worship.